decko-commons/decko/SEEDME.md

 use `card eat` for more control over your meal.

+### Test data

+Test data is dummy data added to facilitate code testing.

 ## Creating a new fixtures set
 #### _For advanced monkeys_

+Fixtures sets are for packaged deployments of specific applications that combine many mods.

 Let's say you're creating a site called `mydeck`, and you want to install multiple copies of that deck with the same seed data.
 Here's how: